81-717/714: Sofia

-Since November 2023, Bulgaria is the only post-communist European country where original 81-717/714 metro trains are still in active service.
-In 2023-2024, the Municipality of Sofia ordered a total of 16 trains from Škoda Transportation so as to ease the passenger flow when new stations are opened.
-The first Škoda trainsets are set to arrive by 2026.
-Despite this, the last four 81-717.4/714.4 trains are to be kept in service for an indefinite amount of time.
+Since November 2023 Bulgaria is the only non-Soviet, post-socialist European country where original 81-717/714 rolling stock is running on a daily basis.

+In 2023 – 24, the Municipality of Sofia ordered a total of sixteen trains from Škoda Transportation so as to ease the passenger flow when new stations are opened and potentially allow for the retirement of the last four non-refurbished 81-717.4/714.4 trainsets.
+The first eight trainsets entered service in the summer of 2026.
+Despite this, the four remaining 81-717.4/714.4 trains are to be kept in service for an indefinite amount of time albeit running less often.
-Both the refurbished and the non-refurbished 81-717/714 trains of the Sofia Metro are used on lines one, two, and four, where they run alongside 81-740/741 trainsets, while line three is exclusively served by 30 three-car Siemens Inspiro trains, with more to be delivered in the upcoming years).

-Both the modernized and the non-modernized 81-717.4/714.4 trains are being operated by the Obelya train depot.
+Both the original and the refurbished 81-717.4/714.4 trains are being operated by the Obelya train depot and serve the M1, M2, and M4 metro lines, running alongside Rusich and Škoda Sofia rolling stock.

-All 81-717.4/714.4 rolling stock was equipped with LED display boards 2012–13.

 Technical

 The driver's cabin of an 81-717.4 head car in Sofia.